-Although Iceland now boasts numerous fine restaurants that are definitely worth a visit, eating out is one of the most uneconomical activities you can undertake in Iceland.
+Although Iceland now boasts numerous fine restaurants worth a visit, eating out is one of the least economical activities you can undertake.

-Eating out in Iceland can quite easily eat away your entire travel budget.
-As with most things in Iceland eating out and alcohol, in particular, can be quite expensive for travellers.
+Eating out in Iceland can quickly eat away your entire travel budget.
+As with most things in Iceland, eating out and alcohol, in particular, can be pretty expensive for travelers.

 I do recommend eating out at least once during your stay.
-However, if you're travelling on a strict budget, you'd be well advised to take advantage of lunch offers.
+However, if you're traveling on a strict budget, you'd be well advised to take advantage of lunch offers.

 You should also never buy bottled water.